Tutorial: Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 V1 id member_id loan_amnt funded_amnt

-Each bootstrap sample contains random draws (with replacement) from our original data, creating slight variations that reveal model sensitivity to different data compositions.
+Each bootstrap sample consists of random draws with replacement from the original dataset, creating controlled variations that effectively reveal model sensitivity to different data compositions.

 Developing the Predictive Model Framework

-We’ll use logistic regression – the standard for credit risk models due to its interpretability and regulatory acceptance.
-Our model includes typical credit variables like loan amount, income, and credit history metrics.
+This tutorial employs logistic regression as the predictive modeling technique.
+Logistic regression represents the industry standard for credit risk modeling due to its interpretability and regulatory acceptance.
+The model specification incorporates typical credit variables including loan amount, income, and credit history metrics.

 glm_model <- function(df){